UCSBCarpentry/2023-02-21-python/setup.md

 > Please download them (by clicking on the corresponding links) and move them to the same directory, or
 > [download all the files as a zip]({{ page.root }}/data/portal-teachingdb-master.zip)
 > which will give you everything in a single compressed file.
 You'll need to unzip
-> this file after downloading it.
+> this file after downloading it and upload the files to the "data" folder in your Jupyter Hub environment.
 {: .prereq}